linode/apl-docs/docs/app-gatekeeper.md

 ### Enable Gatekeeper

-If not enabled during install, you can enable Gatekeeper Operator by editting the `values/env/charts/gatekeeper-operator.yaml` file and set enabled to true:
+If not enabled during install, you can enable Gatekeeper Operator by editing the `values/env/charts/gatekeeper-operator.yaml` file and set enabled to true:

 ```yaml
 charts: